p-well/password_check/README.md

 The script will not perform additional evaluation of your password if it was found in blacklist.

-In case of script can't get bad passwords list (no interner connection or your file is empty) it will just </br>
-just skip this check.
+In case of script can't get bad passwords list (no internet connection or your file is empty) it will just skip this check.

 # Example of Script Launch

-When using blacklist fron the web:
+When using blacklist from the web:

 <pre>
-<b> >python password_checker.py</b>
+<b>>python password_checker.py</b>

 Type your password: